sweetum/sweetum.github.io/README.md

-sweetums is a band named after a strange dog named after a considerate muppet
+sweetums is an intrepid band named after a strange dog named after a considerate muppet